GaliaLael/GaliaLael/README.md

 ## :raising_hand:Hi!
 My name is Galia
-I'm a software developer, maker and an all around geek :space_invader::vulcan_salute:
+I'm a software developer, maker and all around geek :space_invader::vulcan_salute:

 I studied Computer Science & Mathematics in Tel Aviv University,
 and Industrial Design in HIT.
 I'm multidiciplined like that... :wink: